johnsonjh/OpenVi/README.md

 #### Supported platforms

-- **OpenVi** is easily portable to most platforms with *UNIX*-like operating systems that are mostly conforming to the programming interface and user environment described by *IEEE Std 1003.1*, also known as *POSIX.1*.
+- **OpenVi** is easily portable to most platforms with *UNIX*-like operating systems that are mostly conforming to the programming interface described by *IEEE Std 1003.1-2008* and user environment described by *IEEE Std 1003.2-2008*, also known as *POSIX.1-2008* and *POSIX.2-2008*, respectively.

 - The following operating systems are fully supported and regularly tested using ix86/AMD64, ARM/AArch64, m68k, MIPS, POWER, and RISC-V processors: